 Next, your hygienist will begin to remove plaque and tartar from your gum line and in between your teeth.
-Though you may not enjoy that scraping noise, it’s a completely normal step and a vital part of overall health!
-After this, your hygienist will then use a special, gritty toothpaste and powered toothbrush that cleans your teeth with ease.
-This will assist in removing stains and leaving your teeth feeling smooth and looking shiny.
+Though you may not enjoy that scraping noise, it’s a completely normal and vital step.
+Then, your hygienist will then use a special, gritty toothpaste and powered toothbrush that helps remove stains—and it leaves your teeth feeling smooth and looking shiny.

 Additionally, your hygienist will floss your teeth and point out any areas that may need more attention when you floss at home.
-Finally, your hygienist might provide a fluoride treatment to assist with your oral health.
-Then, your dentist will perform a final exam.
-During this, your dentist will look for any issues including gum disease, grinding issues, and more.
-This is an excellent time to ask any questions or address any issues with your dentist.
+Finally, your hygienist might provide a fluoride treatment if needed.
+Your dentist then will perform a final exam, looking for issues including gum disease, tooth grinding, and more.
+This is an excellent time to ask questions about your dental health.

-After you finish, it’s important to schedule your next visit to the dentist.
+After you finish a routine cleaning, it’s important to schedule your next appointment for about six months in the future.
 Keeping up with a routine cleaning will help ensure a healthy, confident smile.

 Deep Dental Cleaning

-In conclusion, staying on top of your regular dental appointments is just as important as brushing and flossing.
+Staying on top of your regular dental appointments is just as important as daily brushing and flossing.
 This helps to catch issues early so treatment can be provided.
-Whether you need x-rays, a traditional cleaning, a deep cleaning, or other dental work, our dental professionals are happy to welcome new and existing patients into our office, at Bass Dentistry.
+Whether you need x-rays, a routine cleaning, a deep cleaning, or other dental work, our dental professionals are happy to welcome new and existing patients into our office at Bass Dentistry.

 If dental health is important to you and your family, take steps to know how to keep your gums healthy.
 Gum health is essential to maintaining healthy teeth and overall good dental hygiene.
 Brush and floss multiple times per day, avoid tobacco products, and use a therapeutic mouthwash.